jkingportfolio/CI_PP3_Taco_Trailer/README.md

 <img src="docs/testing-user-stories/testing-user-stories-12.png">
 </details>

-13. As the site owner, I want to <>.
+13. As the site owner, I would want to be able to access a list of pending orders.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |